Information for parents/guardians

 How long will my baby be in hospital?

 Every baby is different.
-Your doctor or nurse practitioner will advise you.
-The treatment can last from 2 – 7 days.
+Your doctor or ANNP will advise you.
+The treatment can last up to 3 weeks.

 What happens once we go home?

-Most babies will not require any follow up.
-However, it is important you are aware of the signs of infection in your baby such as:
+Most babies will not require any follow-up.
+However it is important that you are aware of the signs of infection in your baby such as:

 - Poor feeding.